nhaskaris/diavgeia_notifier/README.md

 ```

 ## Usage
 By default the schema will look like this.
 You should change the values to your liking and rename the file from `options.json.template` to `options.json`(Keep in mind that you will need to edit it to get it started).
+Docker usage by default mounts an options.json file to the directory.
+If you dont edit the file and rename it one will be created for you.

 ```
 {